qzylalala/SICP/README.md

 # SICP
-for lisp exercisse when reading SICP
+for lisp exercise when reading SICP